 On May 25, 1915, 193 Marlborough was purchased from Ellen Sampson by real estate broker William J. Stober, and on May 27, 1915, he conveyed the property to Nathaniel H. Stone, a merchant.
 He and his wife, Laura G. (Holdrege) Stone, lived in Milton.

 In June of 1915, William Stober, presumably as Nathaniel Stone’s agent, applied for (and subsequently received) permission to expand the house by adding a penthouse with a mansard roof at the rear of the building, to contain five rooms and bath, and adding a bay window on first floor rear.
 In September of 1915, he filed an amendment to the application, adding a new “servants entrance” at basement level in the front.
-Plans for the remodeling, designed by the firm of Lois L. Howe and Manning, architects, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-15).
+Plans for the remodeling, designed by the firm of Lois L. Howe and Manning, architects, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN C-15).

 Click here to view scans of the plans for the 1915 remodeling.